UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Literature Review

 These studies underscore the promise of digital twins for improving dataset fidelity and reducing the domain gap.
 However, building high-quality digital twins is a complex and resource-intensive process.
 It requires accurate modeling of road geometries, infrastructure elements, elevation profiles, and dynamic agents, all while maintaining geospatial accuracy and sensor realism.
 The construction of such environments is further complicated by the need to integrate heterogeneous data sources (e.g., satellite imagery, OpenStreetMap, and elevation data) and harmonize them into simulation-ready formats.
-These challenges motivate the need for scalable pipelines that can transform publicly available geospatial data into high-fidelity simulation environments suitable for LiDAR-based Sim2Real learning.
+These challenges motivate the need for pipelines that can transform publicly available geospatial data into high-fidelity simulation environments suitable for LiDAR-based Sim2Real learning.
+In the next section, we present our step-by-step tutorial/methodology to create HiFi DTs of real locations and generating LiDAR data using them.
+The generated LiDAR data has been comprehensively tested in \cite{shahbaz2025highfidelitydigitaltwinsbridging} proving the efficacy of the approach.